SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/upscale-commerce-open-payment-integration)](https://api.reuse.software/info/github.com/SAP-samples/upscale-commerce-open-payment-integration)

 ## What is it?
-The Klarna checkout custom component is a sample of what will be possible with our brand new overhaul of the existing custom component implementation.
+The Klarna checkout custom component is a sample of an overhaul of the existing custom component implementation.
 The existing solution is only capable of injecting iframes into an Upscale PWA.
-The new version of custom components, which we are calling native extensions, will be capable of injecting native angular components and services directly into an application.
-In addition to being visible to web-crawlers, these components will be able to interact directly with the PWA’s front end state and services, enabling the merchant to build essentially anything that an Upscale developer could.
+The new version of custom components, which we are calling native extensions, can inject native angular components and services directly into an application.
+In addition to being visible to web-crawlers, these components can interact directly with the PWA’s front end state and services, enabling the merchants to build essentially anything that an Upscale developer could.

-To make it easier for a merchant to create a native extension, we have created a new public-facing upscale-web-storefront-sdk containing abstract classes which the component can access.
+To make it easier for merchants to create a native extension, we have created a new public-facing upscale-web-storefront-sdk containing abstract classes that the component can access.
 The implementations of these classes exist as part of the PWA, and when the component is loaded, any references to them resolve to the implementations in the PWA.
 Those services interact with the PWA state, and are what enable much of the complex functionality that a merchant would want.
-The component can also access our caas-service-client-angular which provides services that interface directly with the back end services, for more fine-grained control.
+The component can also access our caas-service-client-angular, which provides services that interface directly with the back end services, for more fine-grained control.

 ## Setting up the Custom Component
 Follow the steps below to create your own version of the klarna-checkout native component: